graemeeh/Worm-Tracking-R-Scripts/README.md

 # Worm-Tracking-R-Scripts
-a collection of R (and now python) scripts used to make sense of worm data.
+a collection of R (and now python and powershell) scripts used to make sense of worm data.